7 of missy elliott's most iconic outfits

 "Beep Me 911" Video

 The fur-trimmed orange suit, the gold lamé gown with exaggerated collar, the bright pink puffer vest — Elliott’s 1998 video for “Beep Me 911” is full of notable fashion moments.
 The video, which was directed by Earle Sebastian, featured Elliott as a Barbie doll in a Barbie house, and producer Timbaland along with rapper Magoo as Ken dolls.
 Elliott later expressed on Instagram that although at the time she received a bit of criticism on MTV for the music video, she realizes that she was just way ahead of the curve.

 2018 Essence Festival in Gucci Dapper Dan

 In 2018, Elliott took the stage in a Gucci outfit for the Essence Festival in Louisiana.
-The design was part of Gucci’s collaboration line with Dapper Dan, the famous Harlem designer and haberdasher who is said to have helped introduce high fashion to hip-hop.
+The design was part of Gucci’s collaboration line with Dapper Dan, the famous Harlem designer and haberdasher who is said to have helped introduce high fashion into hip hop.
 Over the years, Dapper Dan’s clientele has included individuals such as Jay-Z, Salt-N-Pepa, Mike Tyson, Floyd Mayweather Jr., and many others in between.
-Once upon a time, his designs were an homage to designer labels -- over time, however, high fashion has looked back at Dapper Dan's label mania for inspiration, leading to Gucci's collaboration with the designer after the Italian brand paid direct homage with a runway look.
+Once, his designs were an homage to designer labels — over time, however, high fashion has looked back at Dapper Dan's label mania for inspiration, leading to Gucci's collaboration with the designer after the Italian brand paid direct homage with a runway look.